cloudspannerecosystem/autoscaler/README.md

     These can be deployed to either [Cloud Functions][cloud-functions] or [Google Kubernetes Engine (GKE)][gke], and configured so that the Autoscaler runs according to a user-defined schedule.
-In certain deployment topologies a third component, the [Forwarder](forwarder/README.md), is also deployed.
+In certain deployment topologies a third component, the [Forwarder][autoscaler-forwarder], is also deployed.

 2. At the specified time and frequency, the Poller component queries the